mfdeveloper/nl-afas-cordova-plugin-securelocalstorage/README.md

-Secure localStorage for Cordova
+Secure localStorage for Cordova (by Cocoapod)
 ==========================
-This plugin will store local data encrypted using the IOS keychain or the Android keystore.
+This plugin will store local data encrypted using the IOS keychain

-ANDROID: The local storage will have an expiration date of 3 years if left untouched.
-If the encrypted file is invalid, the localstorage will clear itself.
-A clear() will also re-initialize the certificate.

 WARNING: This is no protection for hackers who have physical/root access to your phone.
 WARNING: If key generation encounters an error (on some rooted android devices), the plugin falls back to NON encrypted localstorage